ethstorage/ethstorage-sdk/README.md

-# Eth Storage SDK
+# EthStorage SDK
-eth storage sdk, used for uploading and downloading blobs.
+ETHStorage sdk, used for uploading and downloading blobs.
 The sdk is implemented based on c-kzg, so it does not support the browser environment.

 ## Installation